 "Let me say first that we are both a police force and a family.
 I visited Officer Williams's family home this morning.
 I assured his brother, Andres, that no stone would be unturned, no lead not followed, and no expense avoided to find and bringing to justice these killers.
-Officer DiOtis Williams comes from a three-generation Chicago Police family, and his sacrifice will never be forgotten."
+Officer DiOtis Williams comes from a three-generation Chicago Police family, and we will never forget his sacrifice."

 Superintendent Green pounded the table with his hand to emphasize his point.

 "I have placed Officer Andres Williams on administrative leave for two weeks to allow him to grieve and help his family through the upcoming funeral.
-I'm also transferring him to the Joint FBI-Chicago Task Force on Organized Crime, per his request.
+I'm also transferring him to the Joint FBI-Chicago Task Force on Organized Crime per his request.
 Officer Merrick, I can also offer you administrative leave.
-Still, I hope you will help us immediately in solving this crime."
+Still, I hope you will help us immediately solve this crime."

-Mac spoke up: "Sir, I'd like to get back to work right right here, right now if you will let me."
+"Sir, I'd like to get back to work right now."

 "Done, Mac.
 Now, to start this meeting, will you detail the Tuesday, June 19th events for the assemblage?"

-Mac explained succinctly the operation was just a "feeler" in hopes of getting a meeting with one of the Albanians.
+Mac explained the operation was just a feeler in hopes of getting a meeting with one of the Albanians.
 He was critical of himself, not being more suspicious that the man coming down the stairs first might be one of them.
 He also faulted himself for not being wary that the meeting was going just a little bit too well, that they suckered him into walking alone with them.

 Everyone in the conference room stopped fidgeting when Mac described the construction site ambush.
-Helpless, watching a person point a powerful gun with a sound suppressor at his head, Mac knew that his life was going to end in a matter of seconds.
+Helpless, watching a person point a powerful gun with a sound suppressor at his head, Mac knew that his life would end in a matter of seconds.
 He described how his reaction to imminent death was not by thinking, one last time, about family, friends, and such.
-Instead, Mac decided to stare into the face of his killer, not to give him the satisfaction of showing fear.
-He wanted his last moment to show the courage and determination with which that he had lived his life.
+Instead, Mac decided to stare into his killer's face, not to give him the satisfaction of showing fear.
+He wanted his last moment to show the courage and determination with which he had lived his life.

-Mac then described her, his rescuer.
+Mac then described his rescuer.
 How quickly she neutralized Luan and Besim and bound their hands and feet.
 He recounted how she freed him and then ran off.

 "Mac, do you know her?
 Any chance y'all've met before?"
 Special Agent Elisha Simmons said.

 "No, Elisha.
 I would have remembered a face as beautiful as hers.
-I've never seen her before; I'm sure of that."
+I've never seen her before.
+I'm sure of that."

 Superintendent Green resumed control of the meeting.

-"Special Agent Mason, Mac was wearing two FBI button cameras, and you shipped them to the FBI Crime Labs in Quantico.
+"Special Agent Mason, Mac was wearing two FBI button cameras, and you sent their data to the FBI Crime Labs in Quantico.
 What have you got for us?"

 D’Marcus Mason is the Special Agent in Charge of the Chicago region.
 Imposingly tall at 6 ft, 4 inches, Mason is a 52-year-old African American with a shaved head and a closely cropped salt and pepper goatee.
 He always looks suspicious and is sparse with his words.

 "The crime lab retrieved data from both button cameras.
 We got a surprisingly good image of the woman's face.
 Our electronics specialist, Pietrina Cerrone, has an image on her FBI satellite phone.
 She will pass it to each of you, have a look, and then return it to her.
-The Bureau is not going to release this picture to the Chicago PD because we don't want a leak or an anonymous mole tip off the Albanian mob about her."
+The Bureau will not release this picture to the Chicago PD because we don't want a leak or an anonymous mole tip off the Albanian mob about her."